 Small water bodies and boardwalks beside them, streaming lights through the trees created an atmosphere that helped me comprehend how best to dissolve a sense of self within something larger and less temporary.

-I tried to select some gorgeous and beautiful photographs of Vancouver and write about them so that someone known or unknown in a distant land can enjoy a few pieces of Canada.
+I tried to select some gorgeous and beautiful photographs of Vancouver from our 3-day trip and write about them so that someone known or unknown in a distant land can enjoy a few pieces of Canada.
 Vancouver is a charming city with greenery, squares for meeting and melting and beautiful seafronts.
 I walked on its streets, I went on a cruise and remained lost amidst its people and art.
 When I travel, I find life – a constant delight!Vancouver is a charming city with greenery, squares for meeting and melting and beautiful seafronts.
 I walked on its streets, I went on a cruise and remained lost amidst its people and art. #Travel #Exploreanada #wanderer Click To Tweet When I travel, I find life – a constant delight! #Travel #Exploreanada #wanderer Click To Tweet

 Similar articles from Travel Realizations